Linear regression and its inference on noisy network-linked data: Small projection perturbation under random network models

 Corollary~\ref{coro:small-perturbation-A} provides a sufficient condition for valid inference.
 If $\min\left\{1-\sigma_{r+1},\sigma_{r+s}\right\}$ is bounded away from zero while $K$ and $p$ are fixed then $d$ needs to grow faster than $\sqrt{n\log n}$.
 This is arguably a strong assumption, although it does allow for moderately sparse networks.
 A natural question is whether it can be relaxed.
 Unfortunately, the answer to this is negative.
 We now show that under the current assumptions, the bound \eqref{eq: projection bound} is rate optimal up to a logarithm factor and we cannot guarantee valid inference if $d$ is of the order $\sqrt{n}$.

-\begin{thm}[Tightness of concentration and degree requirements] If $C\sqrt{n/\log n}\le d\le n^{1-\xi}$ for some constant $\xi\in(0,1/2]$ and some sufficiently large constant $C>0$, then the following statements hold. \begin{enumerate}[label=(\roman*)] \item There exists a configuration of $(K,{v}, P)$ satisfying the condition of Theorem~\ref{thm:projection-concentration} with $K= O(1)$, under which, for a sufficiently large $n$,
+\begin{thm}[Tightness of concentration and degree requirements] Assume $C\sqrt{n/\log n}\le d\le n^{1-\xi}$ for some constant $\xi\in(0,1/2]$ and some sufficiently large constant $C>0$.
+The following statements hold. \begin{enumerate}[label=(\roman*)] \item There exists a configuration of $(K,{v}, P)$ satisfying the condition of Theorem~\ref{thm:projection-concentration} with $K= O(1)$, under which, for a sufficiently large $n$,